rdegges/rdegges-blog/articles/2012/service-oriented-problems.md

     \> book is that most of the techniques we're recommending are universal:\
     \> modularity applies to code, designs, documentation, and team\
     \> organization, for instance.
 When we wanted to use the conventional\
-    \> jargon word in a broader context, it got confusing—we couldn't seem to\
+    \> jargon word in a broader context, it got confusing-we couldn't seem to\
     \> overcome the baggage the original term brought with it.
 When this\
     \> happened, we contributed to the decline of the language by inventing \
     \> our own terms.